RosscoIMF/S.P.R.I.N.G./README.md

 # S.P.R.I.N.G.
 Spring Profile Reverse-Engineering Integrated Numerical Generator v1.00

-Ut tensio, sic vis.

-S.P.R.I.N.G was designed to help you analyze and reverse-engineer springs by measuring the physical properties of a spring and reverse engineer these properties using Hooke's Law to calculate a springs potential energy (PE).
-Compare the PE to the muzzle energy (ME) to see how efficient the rifle is at turning the spring's stored energy into kinetic energy.
+Ut tensio, sic vis.S.P.R.I.N.G was designed to help you analyze and reverse-engineer springs by measuring their physical properties and applying Hooke’s Law to calculate a spring’s potential energy (PE).
+You can then compare the PE to the muzzle energy (ME) to evaluate how efficiently the rifle converts the spring’s stored energy into kinetic energy.

-The app allows you to input details about the spring and its configuration, and it will calculate important values like:
+The app allows you to input details about the spring and its configuration, and it calculates key values such as:

     The spring's potential energy at a given displacement.
     The spring's force and displacement.